 Make and Zapier compared (and a better and easier alternative)

-Make and Zapier are the two heavyweights of workflow automation — but in 2026, AI agents, MCP support, and governance tools have reshaped how they compete.
+Make and Zapier are the two biggest names in workflow automation, but AI agents, MCP support, and governance tools have reshaped how they compete in 2026.
 Here's how they stack up on AI capabilities, pricing, integrations, and ease of use.

 Decorative image